 What the above also means is that people who presently have an A-B Trust or A-B-C Trust can now rethink whether the mandate of a trust division is still necessary.
 Many A-B and A-B-C Trusts were drafted to make sure that each spouse’s Federal Estate Tax Exemption was used to its maximum extent.
 To accomplish this objective, a division into sub-trusts (creation of Trust A,B, or C) after the death of the first spouse was required.
 With the new law, the same estate tax savings may result but without the need for a complicated division of the trust.
 This can make life much simpler and easier for a surviving spouse.

 Presently there is no California Estate or Inheritance Tax.

 Sometimes people think it’s a great idea to add another person on the title to their house.
 Sometimes people think it’s a great idea to remove their name from title in favor of someone else.
-In reality, these “great ideas” with their simplicity, may turn out to be just the opposite with unintended results, such as loss of control and management, gifting and gift tax issues, property tax issues, and unexpected liability to potential creditors.
+In reality, these “great ideas” may turn out to be just the opposite with unintended results, such as loss of control and management, gifting and gift tax issues, property tax issues, and unexpected liability to potential creditors.
 There are a multitude of ramifications that can come into play in what seems to be a simple transfer and objective.
 We strongly suggest that you call us before entering into such title transfers.